 Kahi Loa is one of the ancient Hawaiian systems of bodywork that falls under the general category of Lomi Lomi.
-Its unique features are that it works on the skin instead of the muscles; that it uses no oil; that it can be done in any position; and that the recipient may be fully clothed.
+Its unique features are:

-It is a system preferred by the Hawaiian Kupua (healer), because of its simplicity and ease of application.
-The form presented here is taught by Serge Kahili King, who learned the basic form from Kahili family of Kaua’i and developed it further using ideas from his own experience.
+The Hawaiian Kupua (healers) prefer this system because of its simplicity and its ease of application.
+Serge Kahili King – the author of “Urban Shaman” teaches this particular form.
+He has learned it from the Kahili family in Kauai Island and developed it further using his own experience.

-Kahi is the word which means oneness, fire, and a light pressure used in massage.
-Kahi Loa (Great Kahi) is a healing that involves the mind, body, and energy of both the practitioner and the recipient.
-Like all Hawaiian healing system, its purpose is to promote the free and abundant flow of life (energy) in the recipient.
+“Kahi” is the word which means “oneness, fire, and light pressure”.
+Kahi Loa (Great Kahi) is a type of healing which involves the mind, the body, and the energy of both the practitioner and the recipient.
+Like all Hawaiian healing systems, its purpose is to promote the free and abundant flow of life energy.

 The Kahi Loa Process

-Formally, they are done in sequence, first on the back and then on the front of the whole body, at least three times each.
+Formally, Kupua – the shaman applies these in sequence; first on the back and then on the front of the body, at least three times each.
 Informally, they may be used as desired, independently or grouped.

-A vital part of the practice is to ask for feedback from the recipient before, during and after each segment and modify the practice accordingly.
-The recipient may also be advised to maintain a healing affirmation or symbol during the bodywork.
+An important part of this practice is the feedback from the recipient before, during and after each segment.
+The shaman modifies his practice in line with this feedback.
+The recipient may also maintain a healing affirmation or symbol during the process.